-While ours and Politico’s surveys sampled local tea party events, add to this a new national survey from The Washington Post/Kaiser/Harvard on the role of government.
+This is reflected as well in a new national survey from The Washington Post/Kaiser/Harvard on the role of government.
 It found respondents who support or lean toward the tea party split on the social issues: 42 percent moderate‐to‐liberal, 57 percent conservative or very conservative.
-These three data points, taken together, suggest that our findings would likely hold up if we repeated the survey at other tea party events nationwide.